 OF

-JOSEPH J. DUNCAN, JR.AMERICAN LEGION POST 119
+JOSEPH J. DUNCAN, JR. POST 119 THE AMERICAN LEGION

 ESTES PARK, COLORADO

-(on August 6, 2020)
+(Adopted on XXX, 2020)

 PREAMBLE

-For God and Country, we associate ourselves together for the following purposes
+For God and Country, we associate ourselves together for the following purposes:

-To uphold and defend the Constitution of the United States of America; to maintain law and order; to foster and perpetuate a one hundred percent Americanism; to preserve the memories and incidents of our association in ; to inculcate a sense of individual obligation to the community, state, and nation; to combat the autocracy of both the classes and the masses; to make right the master of might; to promote peace and good will on earth; to safeguard and transmit to posterity the principles of justice, freedom and democracy; to consecrate and sanctify our comradeship by our devotion to mutual helpfulness.
+To uphold and defend the Constitution of the United States of America; to maintain law and order; to foster and perpetuate a one hundred percent Americanism; to preserve the memories and incidents of our association in all wars; to inculcate a sense of individual obligation to the community, state, and nation; to combat the autocracy of both the classes and the masses; to make right the master of might; to promote peace and good will on earth; to safeguard and transmit to posterity the principles of justice, freedom and democracy; to consecrate and sanctify our comradeship by our devotion to mutual helpfulness.

 ARTICLE I

-ORGANIZATION NAME
+NAME

-SECTION I – The name of this organization shall behe JOSEPH J. DUNCAN, JR. POST NO. 119, OF THE AMERICAN LEGION, Department of the state of Colorado.
+SECTION I – The name of this organization shall be Joseph J. Duncan, Jr. Post 119, of The American Legion, Department of Colorado.

 ARTICLE II